MicrosoftDocs/well-architected/well-architected/saas-isv/identity-access.md

 Application identity is a critical area for SaaS workloads because it serves as the first line of defense in protecting data.
 It's often overlooked until late in a project, but many decisions about other elements of the application depend on a solid identity strategy.
 Don't underestimate the importance of identity in helping to protect your customers' data.

-In the context of SaaS workloads, there are two disctinct types of identity.
+In the context of SaaS workloads, there are two distinct types of identity.

 - **Application identity**, also known as customer identity and access management (CIAM), enables end users to authenticate and use your SaaS application.
 There are two main methods for signing users in to an application identity provider: